Running models with chapkit

 Then start the chtorch command on port 5001:

 Then we can run the following command to evaluate the model.
-Note the http://localhost:5001 url:
+Note the http://localhost:5001 url, which tells chap to look for the model at that url.

 How to use chapkit models in chap with the modeling app

-NOTE: This is experimental, and the way this is done is likely to change in the future.fjo
+NOTE: This is experimental, and the way this is done might change in the future.

-1. Add your model to compose-models.yml, pick a port for your model that is not used by other models
+1. Add your model to compose.yml, pick a port for your model that is not used by other models

-2. Add your model to config/configured_models/local_config.yaml, with the url pointing to your model, using the container name you specified in compose-models, e.g. http://chtorch:5001
+2. Add your model to a config file inside config/configured_models (e.g. config/configured_models/local_config.yaml), with the url pointing to your model, using the container name you specified in compose-models, e.g. http://chtorch:5001 (localhost will not work for communication between the chap worker container and your model container).
+Here is an example: